CommunistMountain/BalanceModFork/README_new.md

         <li>Stealth C: Added level 2 Sensors.</li>
         <li>Crystal A: Removed Doors.</li>
         <li>Crystal B: Weapon slots from 4 to 3.
 Medbay level from 1 to 2.</li>
         <li>Lanius A: Crew from 1 Human 2 Lanius to 1 Lanius.
-Pilot level from 1 to 2.
-Engines level from 1 to 2.</li>
+Pilot level from 1 to 2.</li>
         <li>Lanius B: Removed Clone Bay.
 Teleporter level from 1 to 3.
-Engines level from 1 to 2.
 Added level 1 Sensors.</li>
     </ol>
     <li>NPC SHIPS:</li>
     <ol>